aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSX in Android via Java or Online App" h2="Export PPS file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+PPS files are not editable, so if you need to edit the content of a PPS file, you will need to convert it to a more editable format such as XLSX.

+<h2>How Aspose.Total helps for pps to xlsx conversion</h2>

-You can easily convert PPS file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to easily convert PPS files to XLSX in their Android applications.
+The conversion process is a two-step process.
+In the first step, you can export the PPS file to HTML by using Aspose.Slides for Android via Java.
+In the second step, you can convert the HTML to XLSX by using Aspose.Cells for Android via Java.
+This process is simple and efficient, and it allows you to quickly and easily convert PPS files to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}